mihirchronicles/code-encyclopedia/README.md

     - **Atomic CSS (aka Functional CSS)**: a methodology organized around the idea of creating small, single-purpose classes with names based on visual function.
 This approach is in complete opposition with OOCSS, SMACSS, and BEM — instead of treating elements on the page as re-usable objects, Atomic CSS ignores these objects altogether and uses re-usable single purpose utility classes to style each element.
 So instead of something like `<button class="search-form__button">Search</button>`, you would have something like `<button class="f6 br3 ph3 pv2 white bg-purple hover-bg-light-purple">Search</button>`.
 Many people saw this methodology as a complete violation of established CSS best practices.
 Further read: [https://adamwathan.me/css-utility-classes-and-separation-of-concerns/](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
     - **CSS in JS**: a methodology organized around defining CSS styles not in a separate style sheet, but directly in each component itself.
 It was introduced as an approach for the React JavaScript framework (which already took the controversial approach of defining the HTML for a component directly in JavaScript instead of a separate HTML file).
 Originally the methodology used inline styles, but later implementations used JavaScript to generate CSS (with unique class names based on the component) and insert it into the document with a style tag.
 The CSS in JS methodology once again goes completely against established CSS best practices of separation of concerns.

-# Other
+## Other Notes
 - [Glossary of Modern JS Concepts](https://auth0.com/blog/glossary-of-modern-javascript-concepts/)
 - [A Better Way To Code](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0) by Mike Bostock:
 - A danger of spending so long designing a tool is that you may forget what the tool is for: the tool itself becomes the goal, rather than the value derived from its application.
 - The purpose of a visualization tool is to construct visualizations.
 But what is the purpose of visualization?
 Per Ben Shneiderman: The purpose of visualization is insight, not pictures.
 - Visualization is a means to an end.
 A means to insight.
 A way to think, to understand, to discover, and to communicate something about the world.
 If we consider only the task of assigning visual encodings, of constructing visualizations, we ignore myriad other challenges: finding relevant data, cleaning it, transforming it into efficient structures, analyzing it with statistics, modeling, explaining our discoveries.
 - Programming is blindly manipulating symbols.
 By “blindly”, it means we can’t see the results of our manipulation.
 - Why do people decide to use frameworks?
 I use them for the same reason that I buy ingredients rather than growing/raising all of my own food.
 Smarter people than me have solved many of the problems already.
 I don't want to grow wheat, bake bread, milk cows, and churn butter.
 I just want to make toast.
 - JavaScript lacks the strict type checking of Java, which is a blessing and a curse.
 Code is easier to write but requires more testing to ensure correctness.